sdelquin/aprendepython/modularity/oop.rst

     ...         print("Hi!
 I'm a PROTOCOL droid.
 Can I help you?")
     ...
     ...     def translate(self, msg, from_language):
+    ...         ''' Translate from language to Human understanding '''
     ...         print(f'{msg} means "ZASCA" in {from_language}')

     >>> r2d2 = Droid()